tazjin/tazjin/README.md

 i have a [telegram channel](https://t.me/tazlog) where you can "follow" me, and a [website](https://tazj.in/) with infrequent updates.

-i also have [a company](https://tvl.su/) through which i do some consulting.
+i do some consulting, please reach out via mail if you would like to collaborate.